 For instance, you can connect your office printer or MFD to a USB 3.0 sharing switch and make it accessible from your and your colleague’s machines without having to reconnect any cables every time you need it.

-There is one more effective method to access your USB device from several PCs - by using a USB switch.
-It’s a handy hardware solution that helps you to share any USB devices (MFDs, memory sticks, external drives, card readers, etc.) with other users.
-And using a USB 3.0 sharing switch you’ll be able to throw over a whole bunch of USB devices from one machine to another just at the push of a button.
+Using a USB device switch doesn’t require a network connection.
+You can share memory sticks, external drives, card readers, license dongles, etc., with other users and throw over a whole bunch of USB devices from one machine to another just at the push of a button.

 Here’s is an easy-to-follow guide on how to connect one USB device to two computers using a USB switch selector:

 - Plug the USB device (or a USB hub with some devices attached) you’d like to share into the USB peripheral sharing switch.

 - Now connect your USB switch between two computers you want to share USB peripherals with.

 - Whenever you need to use your USB peripherals on another PC, just push the selector button on the switch to flip them over.
 And that would be it, as easy as one-two-three.